Alessandro, filter coffee from Brazil

 Tell me more about Alessandro's work

-The Sitio Grotão is Alessandro's newest farm and is one of the highest in Brazil.
-The coffee grows in a very cool climate up to 1520m above sea level and develops more acidity due to the slow ripening process.
-We feel this as a delicate, fresh acidity that integrates well into the overall impression.
-The natural process creates the mild, slightly fruity (red berries, plums) notes, while the classic hazelnut base note runs through from hot to cold.
-Alessandro says that he himself is "a student of coffee" - he is focused on precise processing steps and we feel that in this coffee.
-Everything is where it belongs.
-The balance between nuttiness, fruit notes and acidity is a highlight in our portfolio every year.
+Sitio Grotão is Alessandro's newest farm and one of the highest in Brazil.
+Up to 1520m above sea level, the coffee grows in a very cool climate, developing more acidity due to its slow ripening.
+We perceive this as a delicate, fresh acidity that integrates well into the overall impression.
+The Natural process creates mild, slightly fruity (red berries, plums) notes, while the classic hazelnut undertone runs through from hot to cold.
+Alessandro says he is "a student of coffee" – he focuses on precise processing steps, and we feel that in this coffee.
+Everything is where it should be.
+The balance between nuttiness, fruit notes, and acidity is a highlight in our portfolio every year.

-Alessandro uses the same post-harvest process for all of his farms.
+Alessandro applies the same post-harvest process to all his farms.
 This allows for an interesting comparison between the individual microlots.
-After the harvest, Alessandro washes all the intact cherries, with unripe and overripe ones floating to the top.
-He can remove these and only pile up the homogeneously ripe cherries in a pyramid shape in a covered solar tent and ferment them.
+After harvesting, Alessandro washes all intact cherries, whereby unripe and overripe ones float to the top.
+He can remove these and pile only the homogeneously ripe cherries in a pyramid shape in a covered solar tent to ferment.
 In this pile of cherries, the temperature rises and intensifies the fermentation.
-After 5 to 7 days, he spreads the cherries out in hand-width layers and dries them down.
-The fermentation brings the fruity notes to the coffee, the slow ripening due to the altitude brings the delicate acidity, and the variety brings the well-known nuttiness.
+After 5 to 7 days, he spreads the cherries in hand-wide layers and dries them.
+The fermentation brings fruity notes to the coffee, the slow ripening due to the altitude brings delicate acidity, and the variety brings the familiar nuttiness.

 How do we roast these coffees?

-We roast the coffee as a 12.5kg batch in the 30kg Giesen roaster.
-With a roasting time of 10 minutes, the coffee is one of our longer filter roasts.
-The development time of 40 seconds is relatively short - after the first crack, we quickly increase the bean temperature and interrupt the roasting in the middle of the first crack at a slightly higher final temperature.
+We roast the coffee as a 12.5kg batch in a 30kg Giesen roaster.
+With a roasting time of 10 minutes, this coffee is one of our longer filter roasts.
+The development time of 40 seconds is relatively short - after the first crack, we quickly raise the bean temperature further and stop the roast in the middle of the first crack at a slightly higher end temperature.